archerdao/governance/README.md

 The Voting Power Implementation contract determines how votes are recorded for snapshots.

 Initially, the ARCH token is used to calculate Voting Power.
 This contract may be redeployed to allow for extended functionality, such as delegation or accepting additional tokens.

+## Multisend

+Multisend is a simple contract that allows the sender to transfer multiple token balances in one transaction.

+## Vault

+Vaults are used to lock up tokens without providing any voting power (unlike Vesting)